csnover/dojo-boilerplate/README.md

 dojo-boilerplate
 ================

-The Dojo boilerplate is a set of files to get you up and running with the Dojo Toolkit (DTK).
+The Dojo Boilerplate is a set of files to help you rapidly get up and running with the Dojo Toolkit (DTK).
 It illustrates some basic best practices when working with DTK, and includes a build system that uses [RequireJS](http://requirejs.org) for efficient development and tiny, blazing fast production builds.
-The goal of this repository is to provide an up-to-date tool for JavaScript developers to rapidly get up and running with Dojo.
-We welcome patches and pull requests.

 Huge thanks go out to [neonstalwart](https://github.com/neonstalwart) for his original